 We rate this 15 Days Uganda Wildlife Safari not only as Uganda’s most popular safari but also the most preferred Uganda program that clients with much time in Uganda explore the untapped wildness ever in the most spectacular and magnificent Wildlife National Parks in Uganda.
 Inquire NowIt combines local cultural experience, Wildlife discoveries and the most thrilling Gorilla experience on Earth.
 Give us the opportunity to take to the Apex of Uganda’s best ever safari memories, you could an individual, couple, group or even for families.

 Day 1: Arrival Entebbe International Airport

-Begin the panoramic drive north-west through the famous Luwero Triangle and, travel to Masindi via Ziwa Rhino Project.
+The Uganda Wildlife Safari begins with a panoramic drive north-west through the famous Luwero Triangle and, travel to Masindi via Ziwa Rhino Project.
 A visit to the Ziwa Rhino Sanctuary for Rhino trekking is a must.
 After lunch, drive to Murchison Falls.
-Overnight and dinner at Paraa Safari Lodge (High end facility) or Sambiya River Lodge Mid facility) Meal Plan B-L-D
+Overnight and dinner at Paraa Safari Lodge (High end facility) or Sambiya River Lodge Mid facility) Meal Plan B-L-D.

 Day 5: Kibale Chimpanzee & Monkey Trekking & Bigodi Walk